brlnoble/DataLoggerProgram/README.md

 - [X] Simple and intuitive UI based upon PySimpleGUI
 - [ ] Allow users to start and stop charge recording to save graphs
 - [X] Access and use program from computer
+- [X] Email alerts when temperature exceeds a set limit